derekhuggens/Surfs_Up/README.md

 ## Overview of the Analysis
 ###
-In this repository, SQLite, SQLAlchemy, and Flask were studied and used for gathering and analyzing weather data to justify a business model.
+In this repository, SQLite, SQLAlchemy, and Flask were studied and used for gathering and analyzing weather data (in June and December months) to justify a business model.

 SQLite is a small, fast, relational database management system that can be stored locally for quick testing.
 SQLAlchemy is a query tool that can query SQLite databases.
 Flask is a web development framework that uses Python to build websites.